 Decorate Your House Plants

 If you’re looking for ways to create sustainable Christmas decorations, looking to items that are already in your home, is a great way to go.
-If you’re strapped for cash, trying to reduce your waste this Christmas, or simply don’t have the space, decorating your house plant is a great alternative to a tree.
+If you’re strapped for cash, trying to reduce your waste this Christmas, or simply don’t have space, decorating your house plant is a great alternative to a tree.
 Cover your plants in fairy lights, hang a couple of baubles and voilà.
 A free and sustainable Christmas tree.
 Alternatively, get yourself some festive flowers and foliage.
 Think eucalyptus, poinsettias, hypericum berries, tree fern, thistles and pine.
+Needing something to top your festive foliage.
+Get creative with Design Bundles’ angel wings svg collections and make your own angel.
+There are heaps of options available and you can even use them for card making, gift tags or Christmas bunting too.

 Say Goodbye (or Hello Again) to Plastic Decorations